Spylee01/discordMusicBot/README.md

 For a user to use !fullskip, they must be an admin or have a role titled 'DJ'

 Known issues: The first song that plays will begin off-speed (usually faster) and rarely songs will cut off early

+Feel free to message me on discord with any suggestions, bugs, or questions!
+Spylee01#9961